andrew-curtis/synology-docker-homebridge/README.md

 This is a Docker built version of Homebridge designed to run on a Synology NAS from https://github.com/nfarina/homebridge and built from https://github.com/cbrandlehner/homebridge-docker version.
 I am running a Synology 1815+ and DSM 6.0-7321.

 The Docker image has already been built and is on the Docker Hub repository at https://hub.docker.com/r/psmith/synology-docker-homebridge/
+You can search for it from the Synology Docker console Registry and load the image directly to your NAS.

-On your Synology NAS, create a "docker" folder on your shared volume and then create a subfolder "homebridge".
+On your Synology NAS, create a "docker/homebridge" folder.
 After creating your config.json and package.json files, copy them to the shared "docker/homebridge" folder.
 The config.json will have your homebridge config and the package.json will list the NPM packages that you want to be built each time the container is run.
+You do not have to build a new image everytime you want to add plugins!
 See https://github.com/psmith3/synology-docker-homebridge/tree/master/config-sample for samples of both the config.json, package.json and homebridge_start.sh files.

-Run the container from the `homebridge_start.sh` via the Synology Task Scheduler or via SSH command line by entering
+Run the container from the `homebridge_start.sh` via the Synology Task Scheduler in Coltrol Panel or via SSH command line by entering

 `sudo docker run --name=homebridge -d --restart=always --net=host -p 51826:51826 -v /volume1/docker/homebridge:/root/.homebridge psmith/synology-docker-homebridge:0.13`